 Calcium supplements are well tolerated and the occurrence of significant negative effects is highly unusual.
 One of the most common side effects when beginning calcium supplementation (by any form) is bloating or constipation and is usually temporary as the body is merely adjusting to the new regiment of supplementation[6,9].
 Calcium citrate has been shown to cause more bloating.
 By taking supplements throughout the day, absorption can be increased while limiting gastrointestinal discomfort.
 Consuming more water can also reduce constipation.
 One study comparing the gastrointestinal tolerability of calcium carbonate, calcium citrate, and calcium phosphate showed that all three were well tolerated compared to placebo.
 The only difference was slightly more bloating with calcium citrate.
 The reported incidence of bloating, gas, or constipation with calcium carbonate was equivalent to, or less than, placebo.
 The side effects may not be caused by the calcium itself but may be due to other ingredients in the supplements.
 Because of this, consumers should look for the USP mark on the label.

 This means that the products have been tested and meet the standards of purity and effectiveness set by the United States Pharmacopoeia [6,7,9,11].
 Most major brands of calcium, such as Tums, carry the USP mark.
 Additional concerns with calcium supplements are related to the lead content.
 A naturally occurring mineral found in fruit, vegetables, and dairy products, lead can be harmful if consumed in large amounts.
 Supplements typically contain less lead than many dairy and vegetable food sources; 1000mg of elemental calcium supplementation means absorption of about 0.25mcg of lead, far below the FDA's acceptable intake of 75mcg per day.
 Also, calcium blocks absorption of lead by the body.
-Lead and calcium are absorbed at the same site in the intestine, and this site prefers calcium.
+Lead and calcium are absorbed in the same site in the intestine, and this site prefers calcium.
 The more calcium the body gets the less lead it is able to absorb, and it is eventually excreted out of the body.

 How to get it